Fees for Summer 2019

 Full details about how to pay the fees will be provided in the letter of acceptance.
 For more information please email us

-- A deposit of $500 is required upon acceptance and will be counted towards each applicant's tuition fees.
+- A deposit of $500 may be paid upon acceptance and will be counted towards each applicant's tuition fees.
 This deposit is not refundable in case the student does not attend the program.

 - The full fees are due by May 15, 2019.